HESI A2 Test Review

 The schools can also set their own time limits for each part of the test, although many nursing schools use the time limits recommended by Elsevier, the company that develops the HESI.

-These are the eight HESI A2 tests:
+These are the seven HESI A2 tests:

 • Mathematics